Skip to content

 • Silent mode for sparkle buttons — results are applied directly without chat UI

-The AI layer supports 3 built-in agents (Script Writer, Demo Planner, Sketch Improver) plus user-defined custom agents.
+The AI layer supports four built-in agents (Planner, Writer, Editor, Designer) plus user-defined custom agents.

 Shared data types: